-Dentistry: Our dental services include teeth cleaning and polishing, tooth extractions, and oral surgery.
+Dentistry: Our dental services include teeth cleaning and polishing, full mouth dental x-rays, tooth extractions, and oral surgery.

 Laboratory: Our in-house laboratory facilities provide for serum chemistry, hematology, serology, coagulation evaluations, urinalysis, and parasite testing.
 We also utilize commercial veterinary laboratories for specialized diagnostics and consultations.

 Pharmacy: We maintain a complete inventory of pharmaceuticals, vitamins, shampoos, flea and tick control products and heartworm preventatives to meet the needs of your pet.
-We also carry a full line of prescription diets.
+We also carry prescription diets.

 Behavioral Counseling: We can provide advice regarding the correction of problems such as excessive barking, chewing, spraying, scratching, digging, house soiling and aggression.
 Thunderstorm and noise phobias are also a major concern that we are more than happy to help address.

-Emergency Care: We will be pleased to see your pet for emergencies during operating hours listed.
-For after hours emergencies, we recommend you to call Lakeshore Veterinary Specialists (Port Washington) 262-268-7800,or alternatively, Green Bay Animal Emergency Center at 920-494-9400.
+Emergency Care: We will see an emergency cases we can during regular business hours.
+For after hours emergencies, we recommend you call Lakeshore Veterinary Specialists (Port Washington) 262-268-7800 or Green Bay Animal Emergency Center at 920-494-9400

 Grooming: We have an outstanding groomer on staff.
 Our groomer has been providing her services at this location for 17 years.
 She has experience with all types of dogs and does a wonderful job.
 Cats are groomed by the technical staff and lion cuts are available for medium and long-haired cats.